ericdaniel6166/spring-boot-microservices/README.md

 - Microservice repositories
     - spring-boot-microservices : https://github.com/ericdaniel6166/spring-boot-microservices
       - shared configuration files, components, etc. that can be reused in other microservices (order-service, inventory-service, etc)
     - discovery-server : https://github.com/ericdaniel6166/discovery-server
+      - This microservice acts as a registry for all the other microservices, allowing them to find and communicate with each other.
     - api-gateway : https://github.com/ericdaniel6166/api-gateway
+      - This microservice acts as an entry point for external requests, routing them to the appropriate microservice.
     - user-service : https://github.com/ericdaniel6166/user-service
+      - This microservice handles user-related functionality, such as creating, reading, and updating user data.
     - product-service : https://github.com/ericdaniel6166/product-service
     - order-service : https://github.com/ericdaniel6166/order-service
+      - This microservice handles order-related functionality, such as creating, reading, and updating order data.
     - inventory-service : https://github.com/ericdaniel6166/inventory-service
+      - This microservice handles inventory-related functionality, such as managing product stock levels.
     - payment-service : https://github.com/ericdaniel6166/payment-service
+      - This microservice handles payment-related functionality, such as processing payments.
     - notification-service : https://github.com/ericdaniel6166/notification-service
+      - This microservice handles notification-related functionality, such as sending confirmation and cancellation emails.

 - Make sure microservice repositories at directory as below, otherwise should change this for dev-environment setup